Miranda (state)

 Miranda State (Estado Miranda, [esˈtaðo miˈɾanda]) is one of the 23 states of Venezuela and the second most populous after Zulia State.
-As of the 2011 census, it had a population of 2,675,165 residents.
-It also has the greatest Human Development Index in Venezuela, according to the Venezuelan National Institute of Statistics (Instituto Nacional de Estadistica, Caracas).
 The most recent population estimate was 3,194,390 in mid-2016.
+It has the greatest Human Development Index in Venezuela, according to the Venezuelan National Institute of Statistics.

 Miranda is an important center for political, economic, cultural and commercial activities.
 The state is administered by a governor, and is sub-divided into 21 municipalities, each under a mayor.

 Miranda State covers a total surface area of 7,950 km2.

 History

 Pre-Columbian history

 When the Spanish arrived, the region was inhabited by various Caribbean tribes.
 Among them were the Caracas, the Teques, the Cumanagotos, the Mariches and the Quiriquires.
 The Teques inhabited the southwestern part of Guaire.
 The Mariches inhabited the eastern part of the Caracas Valley.
 They practiced hunting and gathering, while others lived by fishing.
 When the Spanish conquistadors arrived, these tribes were brave enough to fight for their territory, commanded by caciques like Guaicaipuro and Yare.